 Modified Requirements for Federal Disability Benefits

-If a noncustodial parent is receiving federal disability benefits, he or she must notify the custodial parent.
+If a noncustodial parent is receiving federal disability benefits granted by the “Old-age, Survivors, and Disability Insurance Act,” 42 U.S.C. sec.
+401 et seq., he or she must notify the custodial parent.
 Within 60 days of receiving notice, the custodial parent must apply for dependent benefits for the child.
 The disability benefits for the child will reduce the total child support obligation dollar for dollar.
-Effective July 2020.

 Analysis: This provision regarding disability benefits is new to the child support statute and serves to maximize the federal benefit that the child receives while providing a financial benefit (reduction in child support due) to the non-custodial disabled parent.
 The result is that the child receives the same amount of support each month supplemented by the disability benefit.

 Required Division of Mandatory Fees Related to Public Schools

 Courts must divide mandatory fees related to public school between the parties in proportion to the parties’ adjusted gross income.
 These fees are now defined as “fees charges by a school or school district, including a charter school, for a child attending public primary or secondary school for activities that are directly related to the educational mission of the school, including but not limited to laboratory fees; book or educational material fees; school computer or automation-related fees, whether paid to the school directly or purchased by a parent; testing fees; and supply or material fees paid to the school.
 The definition specifically excludes uniforms, meals, or extracurricular activity fees.

 Analysis: The new law defines what “mandatory school fees” are and provides how they will be paid.
 Including this in the statute will likely reduce conflict over what expenses require reimbursement and what the reimbursement amount should be when the parents cannot otherwise agree.

 Changes to Child Support for Those with Incomes Under $650